 With FES we have the possibility to actively contract the muscles.
-The primary purpose of FES in the Erigo is to activate the muscle pump of the lower extremity to further stabilize the cardiovascular system and therefore to maintain the cerebral blood flow while the patient is in a tilted position.
-Furthermore, the FES application counteracts muscle atrophy of bedridden patients due to intensive activation of the muscle.
+The primary purpose of FES in the Erigo is to activate the muscles and potentially support with the activation the muscle pump of the lower extremity to support with stabilization of the blood pressure during verticalization.
+Furthermore, the FES application counteracts muscle atrophy of patients who are immobile in bed or in need of a wheelchair for mobility.
 FES aims to contract muscles to generate a functional movement of the patient's limbs.
 In the Erigo the stepping movement and the electrical impulses are fully synchronized.